jiobu1/jiobu1.github.io/_posts/2021_04_28-Web-Scraping.md

 comments: true
 ---

-<p><strong>Summary</strong>This article dives into the nitty, gritty of my first experience web scraping a greatschools.org, a dynamic website.
+<p><strong>Summary: </strong>This article dives into the nitty, gritty of my first experience web scraping a greatschools.org, a dynamic website.
 I delve into the libraries used and the packages necessary for using Selenium and Beautiful Soup.
 As a burgeoning, data scientist, web scraping is very much essential in data science field.
 I hope this article piques your curiosity.</p>

 <br>